LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-Before Theorem [5](#Meyers) was proved, both our original definition
+Before Theorem [5](#Meyers) was proved both our original definition
 [10](#sobolev def)
 (distributions with derivatives in $L^p(U)$) and the one in Corollary [16](#eq def) (closure of smooth functions with Sobolev norm) were used as the definition of
 $W^{k,p}(U)$.
 But it was unclear which was the "correct" Sobolev space.
-This debate was settled by Meyers and Serrin who proved that, as we just showed, both are equal.
+This debate was settled by Meyers and Serrin, who proved that, as we just showed both are equal.

 We now show an example of how these kinds of density results can be useful.
 The following generalizes the second point of Proposition